Chicago Personal Injury and Immigration Attorneys

-The Chicago law firm Zneimer & Zneimer, P.C. handles serious personal injury cases and broad-range immigration cases.
-Our office is conveniently located just half a block north of the intersection of Irving Park and Western close to Lincoln Square.
+The Chicago law firm Zneimer & Zneimer, P.C. handles serious personal injury, cases and broad-range immigration cases.
+Our office is located in Lake View, near the intersection of Irving Park and Western close to Lincoln Square.
+Parking is free.
 Our staff speaks Spanish, Turkish, Bulgarian, and Russian.

-Our Chicago personal injury firm has been providing the highest quality legal representation to personal injury victims throughout Chicago and Illinois for many years.
+Our Chicago personal injury attorneys have been providing the highest quality legal representation to personal injury victims throughout Chicago and Illinois for many years.
 During this time we have built strong legal and technical resources and have obtained thorough legal knowledge, to allow us to obtain many millions of dollars on behalf of our personal injury clients.

 We believe that everyone has a right to aggressive and honest representation.
 We will work on your behalf ethically, efficiently, and confidentially to ensure you receive justice.